patryk-bernasiewicz/the-office-super-simple-trivia-api/README.md

 **Note that the body NEEDS to supply the full question and possible answers along with user's answer.**

+It will return a 400 error if an unanswered question is found.

 Returns the JSON with following structure:

 ```json